69 studies, strongest evidence first. Search and filter to

 A nurse used SEFT (a spiritual variant of EFT tapping) with one tuberculosis patient experiencing anxiety, once a day for three days.
 The patient's anxiety gradually decreased.
 This is a single case report, so it only illustrates a possible approach rather than proving effectiveness broadly.

-SEFT therapy applied once daily for 3 days to a tuberculosis patient with anxiety resulted in a gradual decrease in anxiety, supporting SEFT as an effective nursing intervention for anxiety in TB patients.
+SEFT therapy applied once daily for 3 days to one tuberculosis patient with anxiety was followed by a gradual decrease in the patient's anxiety in this single case report.

 Case series Preliminary